Speak to a qualified cancer nurse

 Hormone receptor status – ER+ and/or PR+ = 70-80% of all breast cancers

 The hormones oestrogen and progesterone are produced naturally in the body.
 A receptor is a protein on the surface of the cell.
 Normal breast cells have oestrogen receptors (ER) and progesterone receptors (PR).
 Breast cancers that have too many of these receptors are known as ER positive (+) or PR positive (+).
 This lets more oestrogen or progesterone enter the cell, where it stimulates cancer cell growth.

 ER+ and PR+ cancers are usually treated with hormone therapy drugs (or endocrine therapy) that block the receptor, or drugs that reduce the amount of hormones that the body makes (aromatase inhibitors).
 If the cancer has low levels of receptors (ER-), these drugs are generally not used.

 Hormone receptor status – HER2+ = 15-20% of all breast cancers

 HER2 (human epidermal growth factor receptor 2) is a protein that is found on the surface of all cells and controls how cells grow and divide.

-Tumours that have high levels of these receptors are called HER2 positive (HER2+).
+Tumours that have high levels of these receptors are called HER2 positive (HER+).
 Tumours with low levels are called HER2 negative (HER2–).
-HER2+ cancers tend to be more aggressive than HER2– cancers.
-It is often recommended that people with HER2+ breast cancer have chemotherapy and targeted therapy before surgery.
-This is known as neoadjuvant chemotherapy.

-Some breast cancers are hormone receptor negative (ER– and PR–) and HER2 negative (HER2–).
+Some breast cancers are hormone receptor negative (ER– and PR–) as well as being HER2 negative (HER2–).
 These are called triple negative breast cancers.